MicrosoftDocs/learn/learn-pr/wwl-azure/examine-defender-cloud-regulatory-compliance-standards/includes/5-knowledge-check.md

 ## Multiple Choice
 A security analyst is tasked with improving the compliance posture of their hybrid cloud environment.
-They are using Microsoft Defender for Cloud's regulatory compliance dashboard to monitor the status of all assessments within the environment.
+They're using Microsoft Defender for Cloud's regulatory compliance dashboard to monitor the status of all assessments within the environment.
 How can they increase their overall compliance score?
-( ) By disabling the automated assessments {{Incorrect.
+( ) By disabling the automated assessments. {{Incorrect.
 Disabling automated assessments will not provide a comprehensive view of the compliance status.}}
-( ) By ignoring the recommendations and focusing on manual assessments {{Incorrect.
+( ) By ignoring the recommendations and focusing on manual assessments. {{Incorrect.
 Ignoring the recommendations provided by the dashboard will not help in improving the compliance posture.}}
-(x) By acting on the recommendations and reducing risk factors in the environment {{Correct.
+(x) By acting on the recommendations and reducing risk factors in the environment. {{Correct.
 Acting on the recommendations and reducing risk factors will improve the compliance posture and increase the overall compliance score.}}

 ## Multiple Choice
 A system administrator is tasked with improving the compliance posture of their organization's Azure environment.
-They are using the regulatory compliance dashboard in Microsoft Defender for Cloud to resolve recommendations.
+They're using the regulatory compliance dashboard in Microsoft Defender for Cloud to resolve recommendations.
 What should they do to remediate an automated assessment?
 ( ) Manually attest the compliance control and attach evidence for compliance. {{Incorrect.
 Manual attestation is used for manual assessments, not automated ones.}}
 ( ) Wait for the next run of the relevant assessment to see the impact on compliance data. {{Incorrect.
 This is a step that happens after remediation actions have been taken, not a remediation action itself.}}
 (x) Select a failing assessment from the dashboard, follow the provided remediation steps, and resolve the recommendation for a particular resource. {{Correct.
 For automated assessments, the system administrator needs to follow the remediation steps provided in the dashboard for each failing assessment and resolve the recommendation for the specific resource.}}